ballcuber/ballcuber.github.io/ColorDetection.md

 <div class="col-12"><span class="image fit"><img src="/assets/cube-manual-definition.gif" alt="Manual color definition of the cube"></span></div>

+That's why we decided to develop an <b>automatic color detection</b> with a camera.
+First, we want this to be independent of the robot in order not to disturb mechanical tunings.
+Moreover, image processing is very empirical and dependent of the brightness, so we have created a dark enclosure with controlled lightning and designed so that the camera can scan 3 faces at a time.
+Then, the cube is flipped in order to scan the 3 other faces.
-That's why we decided to developp an <b>automatic color detection</b> with a camera.
-First, we want this to be independant of the robot in order not to disturb mechanical tunings.
-Moreover, image processing is very empirical and dependant of the brightness, so we have created a dark enclosure with controlled lightning and designed so that the camara can scan 3 faces at a time.
+That's why we decided to develop an <b>automatic color detection</b> with a camera.
+First, we want this to be independent of the robot in order not to disturb mechanical tunings.
+Moreover, image processing is very empirical and dependant of the brightness, so we have created a dark enclosure with controlled lightning and designed so that the camera can scan 3 faces at a time.
 Then, the cube is flipped in order to scan the 3 other faces.
 The camera is a low-cost 640x320 Logitech USB webcam, but it's sufficient.

 <div class="box alt">